Grooming the clipped horse

 Many horse owners elect to clip their horses in winter.
 This is wonderfully convenient for grooming, but you should take care and keep your eyes peeled for rubs and stuff.
 Some things to consider for grooming the clipped horse:

-- Brush density, stiffness - perhaps a softer brush?
-Or who know, perhaps your guy loves a deep scratching.
+- Brush density, stiffness – perhaps a softer brush?
+Or who knows, perhaps your guy loves a deep scratching.
 For grooming gloves or a curry comb, adjust the pressure as you move over your horse.

 - Watch out for rubs that could turn into sores.
 You will start to see broken/squished hairs as blankets rub, these can just turn plain ugly if the skin is allowed to be rubbed off.
 Address with slicking agents, a different blanket fit, goops, pads, or anything else that takes the friction away.
 More on rubs here!
+I use a friction blocker or body glide stick designed for runners and hikers to slick up shoulders and other rub prone spots.

 - Be more aware of your horse’s body temperature.
 Ultimately, the best way to check your horse’s body temp is with a thermometer…but you do that anyway, right?
 Use properly fitting blankets wisely and perhaps do some layering if the temps vary greatly throughout a day.